dphfox/Fusion/docs/api-reference/general/members/safe.md

 	successfully returning a value.

 	In particular, this applies to [computeds](../../../state/members/computed)
 	you create inside `Safe` (and other similar objects).
-Because those errors are safely handled by those objects, and do not cause the `Safe` calculation to crash fatally, you have to use `Safe` inside of the computed itself if you want to capture the error.
+Because errors there are safely handled by those objects, and do not cause the `Safe` calculation to crash fatally, you have to use `Safe` inside of the computed itself if you want to capture the error.